Egyptian language: Nouns

 Articles, both definite and indefinite, do not occur until Late Egyptian but are used widely thereafter.

 Pronouns

 Egyptian has three different types of personal pronouns: suffix, enclitic (called "dependent" by Egyptologists) and independent pronouns.
-There are also a number of verbal endings added to the infinitive to form the stative and are regarded by some linguists as a "fourth" set of personal pronouns.
+A number of verbal endings can also be added to the infinitive to form the stative and are regarded by some linguists as a "fourth" set of personal pronouns.
 They bear close resemblance to their Semitic counterparts.
 The three main sets of personal pronouns are as follows:

 Demonstrative pronouns have separate masculine and feminine singular forms and common plural forms for both genders:

-Finally, are interrogative pronouns.
-They bear a close resemblance to their Semitic and Berber counterparts:
+Finally, interrogative pronouns bear a close resemblance to their Semitic and Berber counterparts:

 Verbs

 Egyptian verbs have finite and non-finite forms.